-tu vara y tu cayado me infunden aliento.
+Tu vara y tu cayado me alientan.

+Me preparas una mesa frente a quienes me atormentan; me unges la cabeza con óleo, y mi copa rebosa.
 You spread a table before me in the presence of those who trouble me; you have anointed my head with oil, and my cup is running over.
 Surely your goodness and mercy shall follow me all the days of my life, and I will dwell in the house of the Lord for ever.

-Aderezarás mesa delante de mi en presencia de mis angustiadores; unges mi cabeza con óleo; mi copa está rebosando.
-Ciertamente el bien y la misericordia me seguirán todos los días de mi vida, y en la casa del Señor moraré por largos días.
+Tu bondad y piedad me acompañarán todos los días de mi vida

+y moraré en la casa del Señor por largos días.